trongdat102/Power-Platform-Projects/visitor-registration-app/README.md

 # **Visitor Registration App**

 A low-code application built with **Power Apps** and **SharePoint** to manage visitor check-in/check-out activities at the workplace.
 This app streamlines the visitor registration process and provides a historical tracking list for security or administrative reviews.
+Especially, this app is responsive and can use on mobile, laptop, Smart TV

 ---